abhayp2204/Ash/README.md

 ## Assumptions
 `ash` can run 1024 background processes.
 This can be changed in the `shell.h` file.
 There are certain size limitations on the length of input strings, but it is more than enough for reasonably sized commands.
 Any errors will soon be fixed.

+## Coding Practices
+- Readability was a priority while writing this code
+- Functions are named with the snake case convention ie function_name
+- The code is highly modularized.
+Many functions were used, keeping in mind that function calls cause negligible time overhead.